scaleoutsean/awesome-solidfire/README.md

 Q: Where can I find some examples of SolidFire use in DevOps?

 A: Check out SolidFire-related blog posts in [DevOps and Automation](https://netapp.io/devops/) category at [NetApp.io](https://netapp.io/).
 Ideally we should maximize automation by using a front-end orchestrator (vSphere, Kubernetes, and so on) rather than directly accessing storage, although the Element API makes that convenient and easy.
+Each SDK or CLI has documentation which contains some examples on getting started and the same goes for various Github repositories such as SolidiFire/Element Provider for Terraform.

 Q: When should I use the SolidFire API?